The Top 15 Cheapest States to Live In for a Budget-Friendly Life

 Michigan: Low Housing Prices Amid High Insurance Costs

 Michigan offers low housing prices and a reasonable cost of living index.
 In 2024, Michigan scored 44 out of 50 points in terms of the cost of living.
 The average home price in Detroit is $519,288, highlighting the state’s affordable housing options.
+Michigan's economic stability contributes to its overall affordability.

 Michigan does encounter higher insurance costs, with the average annual homeowners insurance premium at $905 per month.
 Despite this, the state’s overall affordability makes it an appealing option for those seeking cost-effective living.